A Communiqué · May 2, 2026 · Naperville & Batavia, IL

 What are the job duties of a groomsperson?

-Historically speaking, groomspeople served as protectors of the couple—chosen not for their charm or their ability to coordinate a color scheme, but for their willingness to fight.
-In ancient times, groomsmen were essentially a private military force, selected for their combat skills to defend against kidnapping, rival families, hostile neighbors, and evil spirits.
-They guarded the bride's dowry, secured the perimeter during the ceremony, and in some traditions actively assisted in what historians delicately call "marriage by capture."
-They were, in short, a groom's army.
-Today, The Office of the Best Man is pleased to report that the role has been significantly updated.
+Historically, groomspeople served as protectors of the couple—chosen not for their charm or their ability to coordinate a color scheme, but for their willingness to fight.
+In ancient times, groomsmen were essentially a private military force to guard against kidnapping, rival families, hostile neighbors, and evil spirits.
+Also, they actively assisted in what historians delicately call "marriage by capture."
+The Office of the Best Man is pleased to report that the role has been significantly updated since then.
 Your duties are: show up, be present, wear the hat, and do not let Alex pay for anything.
-No sword required (daggers, spears, and regalia with magical properties are encouraged).
-Evil spirits remain your own responsibility.
+No swords are required (though daggers, spears, and regalia with magical properties remain encouraged, as evil spirits remain your own responsibility).

 · · ·